Colorado / San Miguel County

 DMV Information

-Residents of Telluride handle vehicle services through the Colorado Division of Motor Vehicles, with the nearest office in Ridgway.
-This regional DMV provides standard licensing, registration, and title services, and offers convenient access both in person and online.
-Colorado’s DMV is known for its straightforward processes and state-wide consistency.
+Residents of Telluride handle vehicle services through the Colorado Division of Motor Vehicles, conveniently located in Ridgway.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Colorado